IBMIntegration/techjam/src/pages/apic/Lab1/index.md

 ![alt text][pic54]

 2\.
-You will see an indicator window appear that shows that **Your API has been updated**.
+You will see an indicator window appear that shows that **API has been updated**.
 Click on the **X** to close the window.
 You should see that the API is now Online.

 ![alt text][pic55]